yusuf-khan-swd/easy-drive-backend/README.md

 # Easy Drive

-Welcome to **Easy Drive**, a comprehensive car rental service application.
+Welcome to **Easy Drive Backend**, a comprehensive car rental service application backend.
 This README provides all the necessary information to set up, run, and use the application effectively.

 This is a car rental management backend server built with Express.js, Mongoose, and Zod for validation.